- Scientific Name

-Florida Bonneted Bats are endemic to southern Florida, and known mainly from Miami, Coral Gables, and Fort Lauderdale areas.
-Florida Bonneted Bats are among the largest bats found in North America, ranging in size from40 to 65 grams, with wingspans of up to 20 inches.
+Florida Bonneted Bats are endemic to southern Florida, and are found mainly in Miami, Coral Gables, and Fort Lauderdale areas.
+Florida Bonneted Bats are among the largest bats found in North America, ranging in size from 40 to 65 grams, with wingspans up to 20 inches.
 The large, forward-facing ears on these bats give them the appearance of wearing a bonnet.
 Florida Bonneted Bats are insectivores and capture insect prey in flight.
-Their echolocation calls are relatively low frequency (10-25 kilohertz) and are within the hearing range of humans.
+Their echolocation calls are relatively low frequency (10-25 kilohertz) within the hearing range of humans.

-Florida Bonneted Bats forage in a variety of habitats including pine and hardwood forests, as well as agricultural areas, golf courses, and neighborhoods.
-They roost in natural pine tree cavities as well as under roofing tiles and bat houses.
-Colonies are generally small (around 10 individuals), and often consist of one male and several females.
+Florida Bonneted Bats forage in a variety of habitats including pine and hardwood forests as well as agricultural areas, golf courses, and neighborhoods.
+They roost in natural pine tree cavities, under roofing tiles, and in bat houses.
+Colonies are generally small (around 10 individuals), that often consist of one male and several females.

 Staff Pick: Michelle Vryn, Director of Institutional Giving